Posted on Friday, 22nd October 2010 by Grace Massa Langlois

 - Spoon the glaze over the cake to serve.

-Tags: cake, cakes, chocolate, chocolate cake, chocolate dessert, chocolate glaze, chocolate icing, dessert, glaze
+Tags: bundt cake, butterscotch recipes, cake, cake recipes, cakes, chocolate, chocolate cake, chocolate dessert, chocolate desserts, chocolate glaze, chocolate icing, chocolate recipes, coffee cake, coffee cake recipes, dessert, desserts for entertaining, entertaining, food, food photography, food photos, glaze